 Sustainability involves setting a goal to be funded in specific ways.
-A very simple plan for sustainability is to obtain 50 percent donated income and 50 percent earned income.
+A straightforward sustainability plan is to obtain 50 percent donated income and 50 percent earned income.
 You will want to determine your sustainable income streams and their weight.

-To define your sustainable, review the income streams available to your nonprofit.
-Make a short list of desirable options.
+To define your sustainability, review the income streams available to your nonprofit.
+Make a shortlist of desirable options.
 What income streams best fit your mission and culture?
 How do other nonprofits in your genre become sustainable?
-If you held sustainable in your hands, what income streams would weigh the most?
+If you held sustainability in your hands, what income streams would weigh the most?
 The least?
-Create your strategy by mixing and combining the seven nonprofit income streams including mission earned, donated, government, foundations, corporate, other income and in-kind.
-(For an in-depth review of your options, reserve your copy of 7 Nonprofit Income Stream’s here.)
+Create your strategy by mixing and combining the seven nonprofit income streams, including mission earned, donated, government, foundations, corporate, other income, and in-kind.
+(For an in-depth review of your options, reserve your copy of 7 Nonprofit Income Streams here.)

-What will sustainable be like at your nonprofit?
+What will sustainability be like at your nonprofit?

 2. Plan Actions

-Twenty years ago, Mote Marine Laboratory in Sarasota came to grips with an income challenge.
+Twenty years ago, the Mote Marine Laboratory in Sarasota came to grips with an income challenge.
 Mote’s leaders realized that research grants were never going to be sufficient or consistent to pursue its mission of scientific research about the sea.
 In response, Mote decided to engage the local community in their work, with the long-term goal of earning individual donations.
-In response, they developed children’s program, an aquarium, and special exhibits, such as penguins, and sea lions.
-The aquarium provides a million in revenue per year and donations grow.
+In response, they developed programs for children, an aquarium, and special exhibits, such as penguins and sea lions.
+The aquarium provides a million in revenue per year, and donations grow.
 Motes sustainability began with the decision to engage the local community.
 At first, it added education activities for children.
 The rest evolved over time.

 What will you do this week to be sustainable?